ManchesterVolcanology/OpenSO2/README.md

 sudo ./run_script.sh
 ```
 This will summerise the timing details so they can be checked.

+There is an issue with using the WittyPi software when using Raspian with NOOBS.
+Details on how to work around this can be found in the WittyPi2 user manual.

 ### Adafruit Motor HAT
 Control of the stepper motor in the scanner is achieved using this HAT.
 Details can be found [here](https://learn.adafruit.com/circuitpython-on-raspberrypi-linux/installing-circuitpython-on-raspberry-pi).
 To operate first you need to install Adafruit Blinka following these steps: